opengeospatial/geoparquet/format-specs/spatial-type-guidance.md

 - [Boost Geometry](https://www.boost.org/doc/libs/1_86_0/libs/geometry/doc/html/index.html)

-These libraries are used by Geospatial type implementations to handle the details of computational geometry; however, thier scope does not include relating those geometries to the surface of the Earth[^2].
+These libraries are used by Geospatial type implementations to handle the details of computational geometry; however, their scope does not include relating those geometries to the surface of the Earth[^2].

 [^2]: Or another celestial body.
 Again, details forthcoming.